norton120/pirate_baby/content/posts/replatforming.md

 #### Preferences Among Engineers
 It is not surprising that if you are fluent in Spanish, you might try to get everyone to speak Spanish.
 This is often the simple motivation behind a replatform.
 "I know Ruby on Rails, so why don't we just re-write the app in RoR?"

 There is a particularly sneaky strategy that is derived from this motivation.
 A new engineer who is not a huge fan of the exisiting language or framework brings up their perferred platform, qualifying the suggestion with "but hey, I'm a computer scientist and the language isn't important I'll write in whatever makes sense."
-Then
+Shortly after they start a new codebase using their preferred language and framework, and start implementing new features in this codebase as

 - language preference among engineers
 - distant mountain syndrome